bswck/bswck/README.md

 My main areas of interest are probably education & metaprogramming.

 #### `education`
-I'm a technical trainer for Python, Git and whatever else is on our way.
+I'm a technical trainer with a focus on Python, Git and whatever else is on our way.

 Feel free to reach out, especially if:
 - you are a beginner willing to learn how to think like a programmer